 - The contact details of two referees who can verify the experience.

-- A statement addressing the relevant learning outcomes as specified in Policy: Recognition of Prior Learning.
+- A statement addressing the relevant learning outcomes as specified in ANU policy: Recognition of Prior Learning.

 - A statement from the employer confirming relevant experience, alternative evidence verifying the professional experience or a statement why such a statement cannot be provided.